finite-element/finite-element-course/doc/source/L1_introduction.rst

 make use of this and avoid computing integrals that return zero.
-\item This motivates the concept of global assembly, the process of looping over elements, computing only the contributions to `K` that are non-zero from that element.  \item Finally, the sparsity of `K` means that the system should be solved using numerical linear algebra algorithms that can exploit this sparsity.
+\item This motivates the concept of global assembly, the process of looping over elements, computing only the contributions to `K` that are non-zero from that element.
+Finally, the sparsity of `K` means that the system should be solved using numerical linear algebra algorithms that can exploit this sparsity.